shotgunsoftware/sg-jira-bridge/README.md

 - SGDAEMON_SGJIRA_NAME: a Shotgun script user name.
 - SGDAEMON_SGJIRA_KEY: the Shotgun script user secret key.

-Add `sg_jira_sync_url` url field to Projects in Shotgun and set it to `http://localhost:9090/sg2jira/default` on the Project you want to use for your tests.
+Add a _Jira Sync Url_ File/Link field (system name `sg_jira_sync_url`) to Projects in Shotgun and set it to `http://localhost:9090/sg2jira/default` on the Project you want to use for your tests.

-### Setting up the Jira web hook
+### Setting up the Jira webhook

 If using a cloud Jira server, you can use ngrok https://ngrok.com to allow it to access your local machine: `ngrok http 9090`.

-Go to the Jira system settings and enable a web hook target with something like: `https://c66cdcc6.ngrok.io/jira2sg/default/issue/${issue.key}`
+Go to the Jira system settings and enable a webhook target with something like: `https://c66cdcc6.ngrok.io/jira2sg/default/issue/${issue.key}`

 Subscribe to Issue created, deleted, updated events and make sure that Exclude body is **not** on.
-You can restrict the web hook to a particular Jira project by having a JQL query like `project = "My test project"`
+You can restrict the webhook to a particular Jira project by having a JQL query like `project = "My test project"`

 ## Custom syncing logic